SuperCompUCSD/sbcc24-competition-site/src/setup.md

+The complete duration of Thursday is for setting up your clusters.

+You can speak to any outside sources and *real people* about the cluster and help up until *8am Friday*.

+You are *always open* to speak to other teams.

 # In person Teams
 Setup instructions for onsite teams.

 ## Networking
 For networking pick a port off the judge switch.
 An IP will be leased to you from SDSC. for NTP use the servers `ntp1.ucsc.edu` and `ntp01.nysernet.org` syncted to UTC time.